roeybenarieh/NeovimConfig/.github/README.md

+# Installation
-there are a few packets you need to install so everything would work: sudo apt install npm sudo apt install nerd-fonts
+there are a few packets you need to install so everything would work: <br />
+sudo apt install npm <br />
+sudo apt install nerd-fonts

-a few packets needed to be installed threw Mason (the nvim packet manager used by nvchad) :MasonInstallAll  # for installing all of the packages in the my custom configurations :TSInstall python # for installing the python language for the tree sitter (this is something that helps neovim better understand our code)
+a few packets needed to be installed threw Mason (the nvim packet manager used by nvchad) <br />
+:MasonInstallAll  # for installing all of the packages in the my custom configurations <br />
+:TSInstall python # for installing the python language for the tree sitter (this is something that helps neovim better understand our code)

+##  TODO:
+easy way to copy text to clipboard <br />
+better static type checker <br />
+autocompletion <br />
+tool for using git more easly <br />
+Install things localy <br />